meditationstuff/protocol_1/index.md

 [<a href="#145h">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]

-# <span id="145a"></span> theory-driven intuitive/&#8203;interoceptive nutrition and eating:
+# <span id="145a"></span> theory-driven (/ theory-harmonizing-equilibriating) intuitive/&#8203;interoceptive nutrition and eating:

 [This section was not written by licensed professionals and this is not medical advice. (ditto / same for the rest of the document)]

-[Originally published: https://twitter.com/acesounderglass/status/1504591434707468316 [Last accessed: 2022-04-29] Reproduced here with permission.]
+[Originally published [untitled twitter thread] : https://twitter.com/acesounderglass/status/1504591434707468316 [Last accessed: 2022-04-29] Reproduced here with permission.]

 > Recently I found myself not wanting to eat @MealSquares.
 I reflected on it and realized that it was pushing some nutrients ahead of others, and it felt worse to be deficient in only one thing than everything.
 So I went to look for the deficient nutrient.